Janis Lyn Joplin

 Janis Joplin is one of the most iconic, enduring, influential musicians in the history of rock n’ roll.
 She has been called “The Queen of Rock” and “The Queen of Psychedelic Soul”.

-Janis had a difficult time growing up in Port Arthur.
-She enjoyed art, and was mocked by her classmates at Thomas Jefferson High School, who considered her ugly and strange.
+Janis had a typical upbringing in Port Arthur.
+She enjoyed art, and was sometimes mocked by her classmates at Thomas Jefferson High School for being the artsy type (so many can relate.)
 As a teenager, she found solace listening to blues artists Bessie Smith, Big Mama Thornton, and Lead Belly.
 This interest further alienated her from her conservative, white, middle-class peers.
 In 1966, Joplin’s vocals attracted the attention of Chet Helms, who convinced her to join Big Brother and the Holding Company.
 The band appeared at the Monterey Pop Festival, making their television debut on The Dick Cavett Show in 1968.
 Vogue magazine called Janis “the most staggering leading woman in rock”.

 Big Brother’s second album, “Cheap Thrills” included the hits “Piece of My Heart” and “Summertime”.
 No. 1 on the Billboard 200, it sold over a million copies in the first month.
 Despite this success, Janis was unhappy with Big Brother, and formed the Kozmic Blues Band.